 - What are we going to do?
 It’s the action that comes out of this thinking.

-It forces you to start grouping your learning, forces you to start drawing conclusions and it enables your reader to separate fact (the back ground information) from opinion (where you are trying to take them)
+It forces you to start grouping your learning, forces you to start concluding and it enables your reader to separate fact (the background information) from opinion (where you are trying to take them)

-The second type of analysis is “Where are we?” with 5 key questions to help you sort through your analysis:
+The second type of analysis is “Where are we?” with five key questions to help you sort through your analysis:

 - Where are we?